jacobboykin/swansonator/README.md

 ## Project Notes for Reviewers

 Thoughts and Ramblings:
 * I saw no need for a Finalizer here.
-This app doesn't manage PVCs or resources outside of the cluster.
+This app doesn't manage PVCs or resources outside the cluster.
 It relies on Kubernetes' garbage collection via  `metadata.ownerReferences`.

 How I'd continue to iterate on a project similar to this:
-* Further use of Kubernetes Event recording to communicate reconcilliation events to the user.
+* Further use of Kubernetes Event recording to communicate reconciliation events to the user.
 * The use of Predicates to filter irrelevant events that trigger the reconciler.
 * Add mutating/validating webhooks to set default values and for validation.
 * More tests and E2E tests that validate the operator and its manifests in a kind or k3d cluster.
 * Improved logging with a DEBUG level.
+* Refactor the reconciliation logic into smaller chunks.